opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/afterpay/PAYMENT_PAGE/README.md

 ## Introduction

-The Postman Collection enables a [Afterpay / Clearpay Redirect Payment Page](https://developers.clearpay.co.uk/clearpay-online/reference/standard-checkout#redirect-method) to be used to Setup a loan agreement using a [Deferred Payment Flow](https://developers.clearpay.co.uk/clearpay-online/reference/deferred-payment-flow).
+The Postman Collection enables a [Afterpay / Clearpay Redirect Payment Page](https://developers.clearpay.co.uk/clearpay-online/reference/standard-checkout#redirect-method) to be used to set up a loan agreement using a [Deferred Payment Flow](https://developers.clearpay.co.uk/clearpay-online/reference/deferred-payment-flow).

 The integration supports: